The Revenge of Shinobi (1989 video game): Reception

-The Revenge of Shinobi received positive reviews from critics.
-The game received 5 out of 5 stars in Dragon; they called it a masterpiece for its animation, graphics, sound and gameplay, but the final boss battle was criticised for being too difficult.
-Zero magazine said The Super Shinobi is "brilliant" with graphics, sounds and playability "leaps and bounds ahead of anything on console or computer" while surpassing the playability of the original arcade Shinobi.
+The Revenge of Shinobi received highly positive reviews from critics.
+The game received five out of five stars in Dragon.
+They called it a masterpiece for its animation, graphics, sound and gameplay, but the final boss battle was criticised for being too difficult.
+Zero magazine said that The Super Shinobi is "brilliant" with graphics, sounds and playability "leaps and bounds ahead of anything on console or computer" while surpassing the playability of the original arcade Shinobi.
 MegaTech magazine praised the "smart gameplay, graphics and sound".
 Reviewing the game's appearance in Sega Arcade Classics, Glenn Rubenstein said it "was one of the first Genesis games released, and it shows how far Sega has come since then".